madisonisfan/meaplanner-react-integration/README.md

 # MealPlanner React App - intergrated with server

 In 2020 I participated in Nucamp's Full-Stack bootcamp.
 In the second course, we created dynamic web applications with React, and in the last phase, we were taught how to develop a backend with NodeJS.

-This project is the front-end to my meal planning react application.
+This project is the front end of my meal planning react application.
 There is a server connected to this app.
-[Go to server respository](https://github.com/madisonisfan/meaplannerServer-integration)
+[Go to the server repository.](https://github.com/madisonisfan/meaplannerServer-integration)

 # Technologies
 This app is missing some features and needs to be updated.
 - React
 - React Router
 - Redux + Redux Thunk + Redux Logger
 - Reactstrap
 - React Popper
 - Font Awesome